Skip to content

 Is rolling over my 401(k) to an annuity taxable?

-What’s the difference between a transfer and a rollover?
+What’s the difference between a direct rollover and an indirect rollover?

 Can I roll over a Roth 401(k) to an annuity?